 Skype or Live video: The candidate is often at home when they are interviewed on Skype, whereas a video conference tends to be in an office environment.
-Video conference can have a different more formal feel.
-Recruiters interviewing across Europe or globally, will offer this type of interview at the initial stages.
+A video conference can have a different more formal feel.
+Recruiters interviewing across Europe or globally will offer this type of interview at the initial stages.
 This saves time and money for both the candidate and the business.

 How do you prepare for a video interview?

-The first point and one of the most important points is to prepare and practice.
+The first point and one of the most important points are to prepare and practice.
 Whatever format or style of interview you are still being assessed against three things:

 • Competency: Job fit = experience, knowledge, skills, behavioural and technical competence.

 • Chemistry: Cultural or company fit = Aligning with the values and operating principles of a business.
-The ‘how we do things round here’.
+The ‘how we do things around here’.

-The same advice applies for a video interview as for any other interview.
+The same advice applies to a video interview as for any other interview.
 You are still being assessed on these three things.
 The less structured interviews may spend more time in one aspect than another.
-For example, an informal interview might focus on the chemistry.
-The hiring manager will check if the person fits with the team, department and company before formally interviewing on the job fit.
+For example, an informal interview might focus on chemistry.
+The hiring manager will check if the person fits with the team, department, and company before formally interviewing on the job fit.